 The Huskies have played their games in the same lot since 1925.
 The earliest NU teams used the Huntington Avenue Baseball Grounds, which had been abandoned by the Red Sox in 1912.
 Northeastern baseball moved to its current home on Kent Street upon the university purchasing the property from the YMCA in 1930.
 Today’s baseball diamond is very different from its original layout.
 The diamond that the Huskies had acquired was located in what would be the east end zone of today’s Parsons Field.
 Houses lined the outfield, such as the Lawlor house in center field, as well as the Richards house in left field.
 Both buildings were reachable by a well-hit fly ball.

 In 1972, NU added turf to Parsons Field, and the baseball diamond had to be moved to its present location in the southern corner of the field.
 The new multi-surface field’s dimensions were set at 330 feet down the left- and right-field lines and 400 feet in center.

 Through the years, the field has also hosted football, field hockey, soccer, women’s lacrosse, and track events.
 The field is still used today by teams from Brookline High School and by various Brookline summer leagues.

 The park has gone by various names during its history.
-During the YMCA ownership, it was referred to as the Huntington Field (for the Y's Huntington Prep School, not the Avenue).
-During its first 30 years under NU it was known first as the Kent Street Field, and later as the Northeastern University field.
+During the YMCA’s ownership, the facility was referred to as the Huntington Field (for the YMCA’s Huntington Prep School, not Huntington Avenue).
+During its first 30 years under Northeastern ownership, it was known as the Kent Street Field, and later as the Northeastern University Field.
 Since 1969, the grounds have honored Edward Parsons.
 The baseball field became known as Friedman Diamond in 1988.